When is Star Trek: Discovery season 4 on Netflix? Latest news on the sci-fi epic

 Star Trek: Discovery season 4 plot

-Plot details for Star Trek: Discovery’s fourth season are likely to be kept under wraps until closer to release, but it’s expected that the series will continue to follow Michael Burnham’s crew as they explore the distant future.
+Plot details for Star Trek: Discovery’s fourth season are likely to be kept secret until closer to release, but it’s expected that the series will continue to follow Michael Burnham’s crew as they explore the distant future.

+Burnham finally made it the rank of Captain in the season three finale, meaning she will be leading the crew of the Discovery on their next expedition – wherever it takes them.

+It’s a tough gig at the best of times but she may face some particularly stern opposition from engineer Paul Stamets (Anthony Rapp), who is seemingly still harbouring resentment over Michael’s decision to expel him from the ship in There Is A Tide.

+But generally, the characters on this show find themselves in a remarkably optimistic position heading into season four, following the defeat of the villainous Osyraa (Janet Kidder) and the identification of what caused The Burn.

+The latter can be chalked up to Kelpien survivor Su’Kal (Bill Irwin), who appears determined to set things right after some encouragement from Saru (Doug Jones).

-The relationships between the crew members will continue to evolve as they are put through their paces, with more heart-wrenching moments all but guaranteed.
+The relationships between the crew members will no doubt continue to evolve in exciting new ways as they are thrown into new situations, with some speculating romance could be on the cards for Keyla (Emily Coutts) and Joann (Oyin Oladejo).

-We’ll also see the return of at least one familiar face (more on that below).
+We’ll also see the return of at least one other familiar face (more on that below).

 Star Trek: Discovery season 4 cast